Abhijith-Shetty7/-udacity-disaster-response-pipeline/README.md

 This project is divided in the following key sections:

-1. Processing data, building an ETL pipeline to extract data from source, clean the data and save them in a SQLite DB
+1. Processing data, building an ETL pipeline to extract the data from source, clean the data and save them in a SQLite DB.
-2. Build a machine learning pipeline to train the which can classify text message in various categories
+2. Build a machine learning pipeline which can classify text message in various categories.
-3. Run a web app which can show model results in real time
+3. Run a web app which can take user input and show the classified model results in real time.

 <a name="getting_started"></a>
 ## 2. Getting Started